bgarcial/sentia-assessment/Documentation/README.md

 - Azure Database for MySQL server instance
-- Azure Container Registry to store Wordpress Docker images
+- Azure Container Registry to store Wordpress Docker images I decided not enable [geo replication for container images](https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) due to the current customer performance concerns are not related with speed to store and pull the container images.
 ---

 ### 3.2.
 Highest Level Architecture Deployment